hashicorp/learn-boundary-prometheus-metrics/README.md

 ## Getting Started

-There is a helper script called `run` in this directory.
+There is a helper script called `deploy` in this directory.
 You can use this script to deploy, login, and cleanup.

 Start the docker-compose deployment: